1964 Rochester race riot: Aftermath

 Peace was restored after three days, after Governor Nelson Rockefeller mobilized the New York National Guard.
 Between 800 and 1,000 national guardsmen were sent to the city.
 By the time the disturbance was over, five were dead (four from the helicopter crash) and 350 injured.
 976 people were arrested and 204 stores were either looted or damaged.

 A police officer, Dominick D'Angelo, suffered a cut under his eye, but was able to remain on duty, and ABC News reporter Dick Baumbach was shot in the face, but it only grazed his facial structure.

 Although the riot was initially blamed on "outside agitators," almost all the rioters arrested were from the local area, with only 14 people arrested who resided outside Monroe County.
 Third Ward Supervisor Constance Mitchell stated, "I know the kids here.
 I know the hard ones and the good kids.
 And it was the good kids in my ward who first threw the bricks through the windows.
 Then the adults stepped in.
 This community just went insane."
 This led to a reappraisal of policies and practices which had not changed in face of a growing black population in the previous 10 years.

-At that time, most blacks held low-pay and low-skill jobs and lived in substandard housing.
-Rochester's public housing authority had only been established in 1955 and its first projects, Hanover Houses and Chatham Gardens, were overflowing with tenants by 1964.
-Throughout the decade following the riot, the City of Rochester acquired the land blighted by the riot, leveled remaining buildings, and removed or re-positioned many of the streets.
+At that time, most black Rochesterians held low-pay and low-skill jobs and lived in substandard housing.
+Rochester's public housing authority had only been established in 1955 and its only projects, Hanover Houses and Chatham Gardens, were overflowing with tenants by 1964.
+In the decade following the riot, the City of Rochester acquired the land blighted by the riot, leveled remaining buildings, and removed or re-positioned many of the streets.
 Several public housing projects were planned and built during the 1960s and 1970s.

-Several social service agencies, including Action for a Better Community and the Urban League of Rochester, were established as a result of the riot.
+Social service agencies, including Action for a Better Community and the Urban League of Rochester, were established as a result of the riot.
 In 1965, local activists organized the organization FIGHT (Freedom, Integration, God, Honor, Today) to combat discriminatory hiring practices with the assistance of Saul Alinsky.
 The organization was led by Franklin Florence and reached an agreement with Eastman Kodak to hire more African American employees in 1967.